 Resignation of Members.
-A member not in default of payment of dues and against whom no complaint or charges pending may, at any time, resign membership by a writing directed to the President and resignation shall become effective as of the date of receipt by the President.
+A member not in default of payment of dues and against whom no complaint or charges pending may, at any time, resign membership by a writing directed to the President, and resignation shall become effective as of the date of receipt by the President.
 There shall be no pro rata refund of dues upon resignation.

 Immunity.
-Accepting appointment to membership in the Indiana Hospital Association or continuing membership after the adoption of these Bylaws, each member shall be deemed to have agreed to abide by the Bylaws and Rules and Regulations of the Indiana Hospital Association as now constituted or as they may be amended from time to time in accordance with these Bylaws.
-Each member, upon election to membership, shall be deemed to have agreed that the members of the Board of Directors, the officers, agents, and employees of the Association, and the members of its Committees, Advisory Councils, Task Forces, and Districts, shall have absolute immunity from civil liability arising from any communication, act, report, recommendation, or disclosure made to the Board of Directors or the Executive Committee or to any Committee, Advisory Council, Task Force, District, or officer, agent or employee in the furtherance of carrying out the business of the Association so long as they act in good faith and without malice.
+Upon being admitted to membership in the Association or continuing membership after the adoption of these Bylaws, each member shall be deemed to have agreed to abide by the Bylaws and Rules and Regulations of the Association as now constituted or as they may be amended from time to time in accordance with these Bylaws.
+Each member, upon election to membership, shall be deemed to have agreed that the members of the Board of Directors, the officers, agents, and employees of the Association, and the members of its Committees, Advisory Councils, Task Forces, and Districts, shall have absolute immunity from civil liability arising from any communication, act, report, recommendation, or disclosure made to the Board of Directors; the Executive Committee; any Committee, Advisory Council, Task Force, or District; or officer, agent, or employee of a member of the Association in the furtherance of carrying out the business of the Association so long as they act in good faith and without malice.

 Dues

-Joint Dues with the American Hospital Association.
-There shall be a system of joint dues, as specified in the Bylaws of the American Hospital Association, for those members desiring membership in the American Hospital Association, as well as in the Indiana Hospital Association.
-All such dues shall be paid to the Indiana Hospital Association, which shall remit to the American Hospital Association its proportionate share thereof.

 Dues.
-The dues for members shall be those approved by the Board of Directors.
-To the dues so established shall be added the dues of the American Hospital Association in effect at the time for the same category of member.
+The Association dues for members shall be those approved by the Board of Directors.

+Dues for the AHA.
+There shall also be a system of dues for the AHA, as specified in the Bylaws of the AHA, for those members desiring membership in the AHA as well as in the Association.
+All such dues shall be paid to the Association, which shall remit to the AHA its proportionate share thereof.

 Proration of Dues.
-Members that are admitted to membership prior to April 1st shall pay dues for the full calendar year.
-Those which are admitted after April 1st shall pay dues as determined by proration on the basis of the number of whole months remaining in the membership year from date of admission to December 31st next following.
+Members that are admitted to membership prior to April 1st shall pay the Association dues for the full calendar year.
+Those which are admitted after April 1st shall pay the Association dues as determined by proration on the basis of the number of whole months remaining in the membership year from date of admission to December 31st of that year.

 Due Date and Default in Payment of Dues.
-Dues of members shall be paid no later than the 1st day of March of each year, except those members which are admitted following the commencement of a calendar year, in which event such dues shall be paid prior to admission becoming effective.
-If dues of member are not paid within sixty (60) days of the due date, the President shall notify the member in arrears, and, if the dues are not paid within sixty (60) days after such notification, all privileges of admission may be suspended automatically until all arrears are paid in full.
+Association dues of members, and AHA dues if applicable, shall be paid within thirty (30) days of being invoiced by the Association, except for those members that are admitted following the commencement of a calendar year, in which event such dues shall be paid prior to admission becoming effective.
+If a member’s dues are not paid within sixty (60) days of the due date, the President shall notify the member in arrears, and, if the dues are not paid within sixty (60) days after such notification, all privileges of admission may be suspended until all arrears are paid in full.
 At any time within three (3) years after the date when dues are first required to be paid, a member that has been suspended for non-payment of dues may be reinstated upon the payment of all dues in default at the time of reinstatement.

 Meetings of Type I Members